Connor-Miller/loot/docs/adr/0032-amend-supersession-and-loot-edit.md

 un-merge the tree.
 Whether divergence resolution should eventually be an explicit multi-predecessor amend instead is map fog.

+> **Amended 2026-07-12 (#198 → #203): divergence stays flat.** The #172 live
+> proof showed the content-merge half of this clause re-represents the one
+> two-writer event twice — the `!` marker *and* a per-path conflict on a
+> signed `converge diverged head` merge that `abandon` cannot un-mint (the
+> wart above, live).
+Converge now merges only genuinely **independent**
+> concurrent heads: two live versions of one `change_id` are excluded from
+> the merge set (the same shape as the superseded-head drop) and stay flat
+> as live heads; ingest (`apply_sync`) likewise skips per-path classification
+> for a divergence-forming co-version, so `loot conflicts` stays empty.
+The
+> dock's tip stays on ours and `loot abandon` is the whole tree-settle — the
+> survivor's tree materializes, including when the abandoned side is the
+> dock's own tip.
+A head that is a sibling dock's parked *working* change is
+> likewise excluded from the merge set — in-flight WIP is not a line to
+> converge.
+This does not revive the rejected "hold same-cid forks
+> side-by-side" alternative's problem: the single-tip invariant (ADR 0006)
+> holds because the co-version is a live head, never the tip.
+The travelling
+> multi-predecessor collapse remains map #169 fog.

 ### `loot edit` refuses rather than guesses

 Three guard clauses, no magic: